Jamf-Concepts/saastenancy/README.md

 #Jamf Security Cloud:

 Using Custom DNS hostname mapping, an administrator can map specified domain hostnames to the custom IP addresses allocated with the EC2 instance.
-Ie: Once configured, users attempting to access accounts.google.com from their device would be routed to the EC2 Elastic IP proxy created via the CloudFormation template.
+Once configured, users attempting to access accounts.google.com from their device would be routed to the EC2 Elastic IP proxy created via the CloudFormation template.
 The custom headers would be injected into the HTTP requests and then forwarded to the destination.

 Configuration within the supported SaaS destination for blocking access from personal accounts is required.